 Coaching, mentoring support and advocacy;

-The scholarships are open to individuals who meet both of the following criteria:
+The scholarships are open to individuals who meet the two following eligibility criteria:

-Applying to a research degree at UCL in one of the following faculties:
+You must hold an offer of a place for a research degree at UCL in one of the following faculties/departments:

 Pakistani (Pakistani or Pakistani British, or Pakistani Mixed or Pakistani Mixed British)